-Sixth Form students are role models for the rest of the school.
 Within the House System there are positions of responsibility where you can make a real difference to the life of the school.
 This will develop essential skills that are useful both for Higher Education and Employment such as organisation, communication, leadership and working with others.

-A full list of all the activities on offer can be found in the Co-Curriculum Information Sheet in your Application Pack.
+A full list of all the activities on offer can be found in the Co-Curriculum Information Sheet online.